 Born and raised in The Netherlands, I left windmills, wooden shoes, and tulips behind in 2006 to follow my heart to the United States.
-It led me to Olympia, located at the tip of the Puget Sound in the beautiful state of Washington, and the 24th wettest city in the nation.
+It led me to Olympia, located at the tip of Puget Sound in the beautiful state of Washington, and the 24th wettest city in the nation.
 My Olympic Adventure has been my greatest adventure yet.
-I moved halfway across the globe, married the love of my life and became the mother of Lola, the most enchanting girl I have ever met.
+I moved halfway across the globe after a two-week courtship, married the love of my life and became the mother of Lola, the most enchanting girl I have ever met.

 It hasn’t been all moonlight and roses.
 My pursuit of the American Dream didn’t quite work out the way I had imagined.
 Surprisingly, potential American employers were not all that impressed by my Dutch employers and experience, and it did not rain as many job offers as I had hoped.
 Not one, to be exact.
 And when Ryan ended up without a job, and the economy went to pieces, stress levels in our household went up a bit.

 This did not keep us from stubbornly proceeding with our plans to build a home.
 We built a small but very charming barn in our backyard.
 Unfortunately we ran out of money before it was done.
 That did not stop us either.
 We simply rented out the house, and moved into the barn, finished or not.
 We had no windows, no stairs, no bathroom, and no running water.
 We didn’t mind roughing it, because we were convinced our persistence would pay off and one of us, if not both, would find a proper job and all would be well.
 And in the meantime, we were building character.